The Perfect German Market Entry Strategy: What Is the Best Way To Enter Germany?

 Localization is the process of adapting the website or the product to the target market from a language or cultural point of view.
 Localization aims to create a native and local feeling for websites and products using market-specific cultural elements, marketing adaptations, and compliance.
 Localization goes beyond website translation and requires bridging business and industry know-how with marketing strategies and cultural expertise.

-Companies with limited time and budgets (e.g. due to investor pressure or product roadmaps) can localise their products in a few weeks and start collecting user data.
+Companies with limited time and budgets (e.g., due to investor pressure or product roadmaps) can localize their products in a few weeks and start collecting user data.

 Which is the easiest market to enter?